espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Glorious Plate.md

 **Success** The enemy is unaffected.

-**Failure** For 1 minute, the wearer's allies within the glorious plate's 10-foot radius of light are [[Concealed]] to the enemy.
+**Failure** For 1 minute, the wearer's allies within the glorious plate's 10-foot radius of light are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] to the enemy.
 Allies are concealed only while they remain within the light; if allies enter the light later, they are concealed as well.

-**Critical Failure** As failure, except the wearer's allies are [[Hidden]] to the enemy instead of concealed.
+**Critical Failure** As failure, except the wearer's allies are [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] to the enemy instead of concealed.

 * * *